YashJipkate/zenefits-frontend/README.md

 ## Development server

-Run the backend server.
+- Run the backend server.
 Instructions [here](https://github.com/YashJipkate/zenefits-backend/blob/master/README.md).

+- Replace all ocurrences of https://zenefits-backend.herokuapp.com by http://localhost:3000.

-Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Running unit tests